RishabhMahajan1250/Tech_artist_proj/README.md

 ## ✅ What Was Done

 ### 🌆 Environment & Scene
-- Stylized environment with background props
+- Stylized environment with background props ( Desert themed - Pyramids , cactus )
 - Stylised skybox with modular properties, animated clouds, and Sun
-- Environment prop textures combined into a **texture atlas**
 ### 💡 Lighting
 - **Local Adaptive Probe Volume (APV)** used for GI coverage
 ### 🚗 Car Enhancements